fmiguelgarcia/rust-fsm/README.md

 controlled by the `diagram` feature, which is non-default.
 The diagrams are generated in the [Mermaid][mermaid] format.
 This feature includes the Mermaid script into the documentation page.

+The diagrams automatically represent:

+- **Nested states**: States with multiple self-loop transitions are shown as composite states
+- **Choice states**: Guard conditions are represented using Mermaid's `<<choice>>` notation
+- **Guard expressions**: When the `pretty-print` feature is enabled, guard expressions are formatted using `prettyplease` for idiomatic Rust style.
+  Without this feature, a basic sanitization replaces special characters to ensure `Mermaid` compatibility.

 To see this in action, download the repository and run: